hyub24/movie-summary/README.md

 # Moovi

-> Movie details module with synopsis and photo carousel
+> Movie details module with synopsis and photo carousel made with React and Webpack.
+Deployed with Docker on AWS EC2 instance.

 ## Related Projects